 "You hear that question all the time, but I find it really silly based on the 20-gauge shotgun's close-range energy," says Ralph Mroz, a firearms expert and the presenter of the "Armed Response" series of training DVDs.
 "Handguns certainly have their place in self-defense because they are so maneuverable.
 But if you need to stop an intruder right here, right now, the best choice is a rifle or a shotgun—any shotgun will do, and this absolutely includes the 20 gauge.
 It provides about twice the power of a .44 Mag.
 Nobody is getting up from that."

-Here's proof.
+By the Numbers Here's proof.
 Using the formula Energy = .5 x Mass x Velocity2, we find a typical 20-gauge self-defense load of 11⁄8 ounces of buckshot traveling at 1,100 fps produces roughly 1,320 ft.-lbs. of energy.
 That's only about 200 ft.-lbs. less than a comparable 12-gauge load and, as Mroz notes, it's at least twice as much energy as produced by most handgun cartridges.

 So, yes, a 12 gauge is more powerful and fires more pellets—it is the ideal choice.
 If you opt for a 20 gauge, though, a criminal probably won't notice the difference, and that's the whole idea.

-It's not surprising that petite or recoil-shy individuals are the most likely candidates to benefit from the smaller gauge.
+Think Small It's not surprising that petite or recoil-shy individuals are the most likely candidates to benefit from the smaller gauge.
 However, the 20 gauge also warrants consideration by anyone who may need to share a shotgun with someone of smaller stature.

 "You might be built like Killer Kowalski, but is your spouse?"
 Mroz asks.
 "That is a necessary consideration, because ideally both you and your spouse should have the knowledge and ability to use the shotgun in an emergency situation."